kodans/MyApps/README.md

 install/run  PayslipGenerator(console application):

-1.)CommandLine:
+1.)command line:

- Open the folder structure and navigate to the PayslipGenerator class Library folder using commandline
+ Open the folder structure and navigate to the PayslipGenerator class Library folder using command line

      1.)dotnet build